BlackSealsnet/set_folder-icon/README.md

   </a>
 </h1>

-> Promoted development by BlackSeals Network Technology
+> Promoted development by BlackSeals.net Technology.
-> Written by Andyt for BlackSeals.net
+> Written by Andyt for BlackSeals.net.
-> Copyright 2020-2022 by BlackSeals
+> Copyright 2020-2022 by BlackSeals Network.

 ## Description